-The National Health Law Program, founded in 1969, protects and advances health rights of low-income and underserved individuals and families.
+The National Health Law Program (NHeLP), founded in 1969, protects and advances health rights of low-income and underserved individuals and families.
 We advocate, educate and litigate at the federal and state levels to advance health and civil rights in the U.S.

 Our lawyers and policy experts fight every day for the rights of the tens of millions of people struggling to access affordable, quality health care coverage free from discrimination.